Nodal structure of bound-state wave functions for systems with quartic dispersion: Summary

-Interestingly, although our findings show that the oscillation theorem is not valid for systems with quartic dispersion, this theorem holds in the classically allowed region where the number of nodes of the wave function coincides with the quantum number $n$ of the corresponding bound state.
 The mathematical reason for the presence of nodes of the ground state wave function in the classically forbidden region is the existence of both real and imaginary parts in all four semiclassical momenta defining the asymptotics of the wave function in the classically forbidden region.
 This is in contrast to the case of Schrödinger`s equation where the semiclassical momentum is purely imaginary in the classically forbidden region which gives non-oscillating exponentially decreasing asymptotics.
 Oscillations in the classically forbidden region may have important physical consequences, for example, lead to oscillating tunneling current \cite{Levitov,Sushkov}.

 Since the quartic energy-momentum dispersion is obviously only the first step beyond the conventional quadratic dispersion, to fully address the properties of bound states in weakly dispersing energy bands it is important to extend the study performed here to the case of sextic and more high order dispersion.
 The extension to the two-dimensional case is also of interest due to the growth of the number of planar physical systems with dispersion higher than quadratic.